wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

 }
 ```

-First step is to unwrap value from the `Optional`, which might be empty.
-Only after checking it we can proceed with unwrapping (and handling empty values) an apartment address.
+The first step is to unwrap the value from the `Optional`, which might be empty.
+Only after checking it, we can proceed with unwrapping (and handling empty values) an apartment address.

 This approach is ok, but can be done better with `flatMap()`: